NikiUrmra95/MINCRAFT-/README.md

 # MINCRAFT-INSTALLER
+Welcom To Minecraft Explore the aventure in minecraft make a shelther craft stuf (Sword) (Pickaxe) (axe) (Shovel) Kill Animals to eat food go to minechaft and explore ..

+# STEPS FOR MINECRAFT WINDOWS SETUP
+ - First Go Download From Releases
+ - then click on the first one
+ - then open the file after a while
-The setup Windows Is https://www.minecraft.net/en-us/download Download windows or download from releases -open setup when complete Then follow 2 instuctions on the next screen
+ - then follow the 2 instructions on the next screen

 ![Capture](https://user-images.githubusercontent.com/86622134/123834634-9edf4c80-d8d5-11eb-91e9-8d51d55ac1fd.PNG)
 ![Install](https://user-images.githubusercontent.com/86622134/123835383-73a92d00-d8d6-11eb-92b6-0ae5738a3e72.PNG)